Longan-Labs/Arduino_CAN_BUS_MCP2515/README.md

 ## Get a Dev Board

-If you need a Dev board, plese try,
+If you need a Dev board, please try,

 - [CAN Bus Shield for Arduino](https://www.longan-labs.cc/1030016.html)
 - [CANBed V1](https://www.longan-labs.cc/1030008.html)